When someone you love has cancer, the news can hit hard. Cancer is frightening – both for those receiving the diagnosis and the people who love them.

-And what they need may change at any point in treatment, so keep asking the question.
-In fact, it almost always changes.
+And what they need may change at any point in treatment.
+In fact, it almost always changes, so keep asking the question.

 Instead of a meal train, donate a gift card so they can use it on what they want when they want it, or offer to pick up their groceries.

 “Automatically giving positive responses and trying to lighten the mood can backfire, too,” Jozie said.
 “Hearing ‘You’re going to get through this.
-It will be fine,’ can often be irritating to a cancer patient who needs their fear and sadness to be validated.
+It will be fine,’ can often be upsetting to a cancer patient who needs their fear and sadness to be validated.
 A lot of times we don’t want to admit we don’t know what to do, but just to say that and admit it helps open up everything.”

-“I hear probably once a day, ‘People call to ask how I’m doing, but they don’t really mean it.’
+“Patients often tell me, ‘People call to ask how I’m doing, but they don’t really mean it.’
 The patients just answer, ‘Oh, I’m doing OK,’ and don’t really engage,” Jozie said.
 “Saying ‘Call me if you need anything’ can be empty.